shahram8708/Machine-Monitoring/README.md

 **Step 3 — Alert evaluation.** Immediately after saving the data point, `evaluate_alerts_for_datapoint()` compares each reading against sensor thresholds.
 If any reading breaches its configured limits, an `Alert` record is created with the appropriate severity and an SLA deadline is calculated.

 **Step 4 — AI analysis queue.** The data point ID is pushed onto an in-memory queue consumed by a dedicated background worker thread.
-The worker calls `run_ai_analysis()`, which constructs a prompt with the current snapshot and a 24-hour statistical summary, then calls Gemini.
-The response is parsed and stored as an `AiAnalysis` record.
+The worker calls `run_ai_analysis()`, which normalises the current snapshot plus a 24-hour statistical summary and runs EdgeFormer-PM TorchScript inference.
+The structured response is parsed and stored as an `AiAnalysis` record.

 **Step 5 — Scheduled jobs.** Every 30 minutes, the predictive refresh job runs failure probability, RUL, degradation, and preventive action chains for each machine.
 Every minute, the alert escalation job checks for alerts older than the SLA deadline and escalates them, sending email notifications.
 Every night at 02:15, the nightly aggregation job rolls up hourly machine stats into daily summaries.